Nested Slice Sampling: Vectorized Nested Sampling for GPU-Accelerated Inference

 Nested Sampling (NS) estimates the normalizing constant \( Z(\beta)=\int \exp(-\beta E(x))\,\Pi(x)\,dx \) and produces weighted samples for posterior expectations.
 A useful way to view NS is as the combination of (i) an \emph{outer} scheme that turns evidence estimation into a one-dimensional quadrature with automatically chosen levels, and (ii) an \emph{inner} \emph{constrained sampling} routine that approximately draws from \( \Pi(x)\,\mathbf{1}_{\{E(x)<E_{\min}\}} \).
-This section reviews the outer NS construction (\cref{sec:ns}), then (in \cref{sec:constrained}) discusses constrained sampling and motivates slice-based updates as our default inner kernel.
+This section reviews the background required for the outer NS construction (\cref{sec:ns}), then (in \cref{sec:constrained}) discusses existing approaches to constrained sampling and motivates slice-based updates as our default inner kernel.
 Connections to particle methods and bridging distributions are summarized in \cref{sec:smc}.